Mites on Dogs: 3 Simple Natural Home Remedies

 • Don’t over-vaccinate.

-• Minimise the presence of chemicals in your dog’s environment.
+• Minimize the presence of chemicals in your dog’s environment.

 • Refrain from using chemical-based lawn treatments and fertilizers.